iwalte01/fashionisa-blog/blog-fashion/_posts/2020-08-10-5-Adorable-Ways-to-Style-Biker-Shorts.md

 }
 </style>

 One of the biggest fashion trends of summer 2020 is biker shorts.
 If you’re going for a casual or sporty look, you can’t go wrong with these shorts.
 Even if you need to look more put together for a zoom interview or for running an errand, I guarantee that you can style these shorts into a cute outfit.
-If you want to rock these shorts, look no further than this post for inspiration.
+If you want to rock these shorts, look no further than this post for some inspiration.

 <p class="lst-item">1.
 The Sporty Look</p>

 This is a great look for chilling in your house or for running errands.
-It’s also great for if you just worked out and you don’t really want to change out of your gym clothes.
-Pairing a crop top with biker shorts is pretty ubiquitous, but you’ll stand out more if you add jewelry.
+It’s also super convenient because it doubles as an outfit to work out in.
+Pairing a crop top with biker shorts is pretty basic, but if you add some cool jewelry you'll definitely stand out more.
 I picked silver and black jewelry to fit with the color scheme.
 Fun fact about the necklace: it’s actually an essential oil necklace that you can unscrew and rub the essential oil on your wrists and neck.
 It’s great for stress relief!

 <img src="/fashionisa-blog/images/5_Adorable_Ways_Biker_Shorts/biker-shorts-thumbnail.jpg" height="400px">

-The cropped sweatshirt I’m wearing I bought years ago at Zara, the earrings are Kenneth Cole Reaction, and the essential oils necklace was my mother’s from when she lived in NYC, but you can find some gorgeous ones on Etsy.
+The earrings I'm wearing in this look are Kenneth Cole Reaction, and the essential oils necklace was my mother’s from when she lived in NYC, but you can find similar ones on Etsy.

 And that’s the tea on how to stay cute, comfy, and chill during quarantine!

 <p class="lst-item">2.
 The Luxury Look</p>